Description

 Dose-Response Relationship:

-Clinical trials established clear dose-response relationships:
+Clinical trials set up clear dose-response relationships:

 - 3mg Weekly: Modest weight loss (~8-10%), good tolerability